solrudev/Ackpine/docs/configuration.md

 Install mode
 ------------

+Available for install sessions.
 Takes effect only when using `SESSION_BASED` installer.

 - `Full` (default) — mode for an install session whose staged APKs should fully replace any existing APKs for the target app.